 • This is a sewing tutorial for making fleece socks--a great project for using patterned blankets.

 • Here are some sewing patterns for making puppets--a great project for those solid colored blankets.

 • This is a sewing pattern for making fleece hats--use solid or patterned blankets.
 One blanket could make a family batch of warm hats!

 • This is a sewing pattern for making vests.
 I want to try this with a fleece blanket!

 • This fleece baby toy tutorial makes a soft tag toy that would make a neat gift bow.

-• Here is a nifty fleece dog bed project to use at home or give away to a lucky dog friend.
+• Here are nifty fleece dog bed projects to use at home or give away to a lucky dog friend.